 The Army, like all branches of the United States Military, has strict enlistment standards.
-Can you join the Army with a felony on your record?
+Can you join the Army with a felony on your record? does the army take felons?
 It depends.

 You must be tired of hearing, “It depends” but there’s really no clear-cut answer for most felonies.

 Under Section 504 of Title 10, United States Code, individuals with a felony conviction are prohibited from serving in the United States Military unless they can obtain a moral waiver.

 Having a felony will undoubtedly lessen your chances of being accepted, but joining up isn’t impossible unless your offense is one that is on the prohibited list of felonies.

 If your felony isn’t one of the prohibited offenses, then you may be able to obtain a moral waiver to allow your application to proceed.

 Obtaining a moral waiver is a difficult process, and the outcome is in no way guaranteed, but it’s the only way into the Army if you’ve got a felony.

 Let’s dive in and cover some details for you.

 Can You Join The Army With A Felony in 2023?

 There are several factors that will affect your ability to join the United States Army with a felony.